Skip to main content

 You can also remove the Pointer altogether if you're targeting, for example, larger content blocks and want to use the Tooltip as a guiding header in case of more complex features.

-Use the options in the Builder to create an on-brand product tip.
-Add in your copy, and adjust how it looks and behaves to fit your brand and users' needs.
+Use the Builder options to create an on-brand Tooltip.
+Add your copy and adjust its look and behavior to fit your brand and users' needs.

 Make sure to define how you want your Tooltip to be triggered -- you can do so from the Display Rules section of the Builder.